 VEX is team-based, so different people have different duties, all of which are essential for the team’s success.

 Chamblee has four teams.
-1275d consists of Luke Simonsen, Stefan Else, Lillian and Katharine Thomas, and Julie Wong.
-O’Neil’s team, 1275a, includes T. J. Richards, Twisha Saxena, (‘28) Camilla, (26’), and Luke Phillips (25’).1275c includes Hunter Allen, Evan Fincher, and Hansika Dinasarapu while 1275e is composed of Gia Choy, Karthik Vishwanatham, Rasesh Joshi, Andrew Watkins, and Olivia Arcememt.
+1275d consists of Luke Simonsen, Stefan Els, Lillian and Katherine Thomas, and Julie Wang.
+O’Neil’s team, 1275a, includes T. J. Richards, Twisha Saxena, (‘28) Camilla Herrera-Molina (26’), and Luke Phillips (25’).1275c includes Hunter Allen, Evan Fincher, and Hansika Dinasarapu while 1275e is composed of Gia Choy, Karthik Vishwanatham, Rasesh Joshi, Andrew Watkins, and Olivia Arcememt.

 As a captain, William O’Neil tries to keep his team on track to win at their competition.